-If your customers get the impression that your business is taking advantage, exploiting the public panic, or spreading information solely for your own profit – that is an impression which is unlikely to be shed.
+If your customers get the impression that your business is taking advantage, exploiting the public panic, or spreading information solely for your own profit – that is an impression which is unlikely to be shead.

 Trying to make a quick buck now could cause longterm damage to the reputation of your small business.